kaibagley/LuttUnLutt/README.md

 ## Credit

-This repo is forked from weteor/LuttunLutt, please visit the link at the top left of the page to view the original, and support the creator.
+This repo is inspired by weteor's Lütt un Lütt, please visit this link: https://github.com/weteor/LuttUnLutt to view the original, and support the creator.